hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

         - questions can be explained if any doubts
         - language diffuclties can be resolved
         - can ask open ended questions
+        - questions can be changed
+            - depending on previous responses
         - interviewer can direct the focus of questioning to collect details
         - interviewees own details are collected
         - interviewees not influenced by others in the group